-- Review the City's Project Proposal Assessment and the project's classification (Basic, Intermediate or Extensive). - Discuss the plan for this phase.
+- review the City's Project Proposal Assessment and the project's classification (Basic, Intermediate or Extensive) - discuss the plan for this phase

-The community group's City Liaison will identify tasks and deliverables that the group must complete in the Strategy phase using the Checkpoint 1 package in the Strategy phase.
+The community group's City Liaison will identify tasks and deliverables that the group must complete in the Strategy phase, using the Checkpoint 1 package.

 This initial meeting is designed to support the group's efforts to achieve project readiness and complete deliverables for the Strategy phase.